dayseanm04/network/VLAN-Intro-Lab/configs/pc-config.md

 # 🖥️ PC Configuration for VLAN Intro Lab

-This document outlines the static IP configurations for all PCs used in the **Intro to VLAN** lab.
+This document outlines the static IP configurations for all PCs used in the **VLAN Intro** lab.
 Each VLAN operates as a separate broadcast domain with its own subnet and default gateway.

 ---